| David Visentin - Mozart and Shostakovich

 completely altered and spent.
 I have had twelve year old boys come up

 after a performance and declare it the coolest piece they have ever heard.
+The Chopin Piano Concerto No. 1 is a rare opportunity to perform the

 work in the manner in which it was likely premiered, that is, in the